mhwlng/dashboard-elite/README.md

 The application window settings can be found in appsettings.json.
 There is also a Minimized value, that will automatically minimize the application at startup, after the initialization has finished.

+The 'ED Engineer' menu option is integrated with the material shopping list of the [EDEngineer](https://github.com/msarilar/EDEngineer) application.

+The local api must be active in EDEngineer and listening on port 44405

+**This is optional, EDEngineer doesn't have to be installed or running.**

 Any data from [HWInfo](https://www.hwinfo.com) can be displayed. **This also works when Elite Dangerous is not running.**

 When HWInfo64 is detected, all the available sensors will be written at startup to the data\hwinfo.json file.